Home > Winter

 Yet, while I’m stoked on the ski’s ability to rip downhill under all the circumstances I’ve encountered, it still feels like a light ski.

 This feeling is a hard thing to quantify, for the ski responds well to my input and overall does what I ask.
 But as with most touring skis I’ve tested, it’s a little more jittery than a heavier, dedicated alpine setup.
-The tips don’t exactly chatter, but you feel the snow more under foot than with a heavier setup.
+The tips don’t exactly chatter, but you feel the snow more underfoot than with a heavier setup.

-Hitting cut up powder or chunks of frozen snow, the ski gets pushed around pretty easily due to its light weight.
+Hitting cut-up powder or chunks of frozen snow, the ski gets pushed around pretty easily due to its light weight.
 But that, in my opinion, is the tradeoff you make for a ski that can zip uphill with little effort.

 Ion 12 Bindings

 The Ion 12 has been a much-lauded touring binding, and I found no fault with the design.
-I am 5’8″ and weigh 150 pounds; I am an aggressive, expert skier, had the DIN set to 7, and never released from the binding in about six days of skiing.
+I am 5’8″ and weigh 150 pounds; I am an aggressive, expert skier, had the DIN set to 7, and never released from the binding in about 6 days of skiing.

 OLYMPUS DIGITAL CAMERA